doverunner/fps-ios-sdk/sample/Advanced/README.md

 ## Using the Sample

-- Build and run the sample on an actual device running iOS 9.0 or later using Xcode.
+- Build and run the sample on an actual device using Xcode.
 The APIs demonstrated in this sample do not work on the iOS Simulator.
 - This sample provides a list of HLS Streams that you can playback by tapping on the `UITableViewCell` corresponding to the stream.
 - If you wish to manage the download of an HLS stream such as initiating an `DownloadTask`, canceling an already running `DownloadTask` or deleteting an already downloaded HLS stream from disk, you can accomplish this by tapping on the accessory button on the `UITableViewCell` corresponding to the stream you wish to manage.